Duplex (telecommunications): Echo cancellation

 Full-duplex audio systems like telephones can create echo, which is distracting to users and impedes the performance of modems.
-Echo occurs when the sound originating from the far end comes out of the speaker at the near end and re-enters the microphone (Note: This feedback path may be acoustic, through the air, or it may be mechanically coupled, for example in a telephone handset.) there and is then sent back to the far end.
-The sound then reappears at the original source end but delayed.
+Echo occurs when the sound originating from the far end comes out of the speaker at the near end and re-enters the microphone (Note: This feedback path may be acoustic, through the air, or it may be mechanically coupled, for example, in a telephone handset.) there and is then sent back to the far end.
+The sound then reappears at the original source end, but delayed.

 Echo cancellation is a signal-processing operation that subtracts the far-end signal from the microphone signal before it is sent back over the network.
-Echo cancellation is important technology allowing modems to achieve good full-duplex performance.
+Echo cancellation is an important technology allowing modems to achieve good full-duplex performance.
 The V.32, V.34, V.56, and V.90 modem standards require echo cancellation.
 Echo cancelers are available as both software and hardware implementations.
 They can be independent components in a communications system or integrated into the communication system's central processing unit.